bjonnh/2019-demo-spring-kotlin-mongo/README.md

 Technically, you only need the file stack.yml if you don't want to work on the code itself or rebuild it.

-If you need, the stack expose a mongo-express instance on <http://localhost:8081>

-and run:
+Run
 ```shell
 $ docker-compose -f stack.yml .
 ```

+If you need, the stack expose a mongo-express instance on <http://localhost:8081>

 ## Testing the stack
 You can then access the API: